 Tracking the right customer service metrics is the key to providing quality customer-facing interactions.
 If you know how your team is doing, you know what needs to be changed and what should be praised.

-We’ve condensed 15 key metrics into one article and an infographic to give you an overview of the choices you have when improving the quality of your customer support.
+We’ve compiled 15 key metrics and KPIs to give you an overview of the choices you have when improving the quality of your customer support.
 Pick the metrics that matter the most to your company and team.

 Customer Satisfaction (CSAT) is a metric often used to measure how satisfied your customers are with your support, or the service or product that your company provides.
 According to Qualtrics, CSAT is usually measured by using variations of the question:

 “How would you rate the support you received?”

 Respondents give an answer that is something between “Good, I’m satisfied” and “Bad, I’m unsatisfied”.
 The results can be averaged out to give a Composite Customer Satisfaction Score, usually expressed as a percentage: 100% being total customer satisfaction, 0% total customer dissatisfaction.

 If you’re curious about average CSATs in your industry and region, Zendesk has some great benchmark studies that may be beneficial.

 Net Promoter Score (NPS)

 While CSAT is a transactional quality metric asked after a specific interaction, Net Promoter Score (NPS) is a more holistic metric designed to measure the customers’ overall experience with your company.

 “On a scale of zero to 10 how likely are you would recommend us (our company) to a friend or colleague?”